 At NIU, we value and appreciate that every Huskie contributes different experiences, perspectives and beliefs to our community.
-Simultaneously, we must acknowledge that the seriousness of this pandemic and the threats it poses to our health and well-being call us to come together and unite in our effort to protect one another.
+Simultaneously, we must acknowledge that the seriousness of this pandemic, especially with the prevalence of the highly transmissible Delta variant, poses a threat to the health and well-being of many.
+Huskies are called to come together and unite in our effort to protect one another.
 In this extraordinary time, being a Huskie means committing to the following:

 Notify the university and follow instructed guidelines in the event of testing positive, being exposed or experiencing symptoms.